+I'll proceed with redrafting the contract using Ken Adams' guidelines for clarity, consistency, and precision.
+Here are the key improvements and considerations based on the principles in "A Manual of Style for Contract Drafting":

+Use of Plain Language: Simplifying legalese and avoiding archaic terms.

+Consistency: Ensuring consistent use of terms and formatting throughout the contract.

+Clarity: Removing ambiguities and clearly defining terms and obligations.

+Structure and Formatting: Breaking down complex sentences and using headings and subheadings for easy navigation.

+Redrafted Contract

-Force majeure
+Force Majeure

-Neither party shall be liable for any delay or failure in the performance of its obligations for so long as and to the extent that such delay or failure results from events, circumstances or causes beyond its reasonable control.
-If the period of delay or non-performance continues for ten days, the party not affected may terminate this agreement by giving written notice to the affected party.
+Neither party is liable for any delay or failure in performing its obligations if such delay or failure results from events beyond its reasonable control.
+If the period of delay or non-performance continues for ten days, the unaffected party may terminate this agreement by giving written notice to the affected party.

-Assignment and other dealings
+Assignment and Other Dealings

-Neither party shall assign, novate, transfer, mortgage, charge, subcontract, delegate, declare a trust over or deal in any other manner with any or all of its rights and obligations under this agreement without the prior written consent of the other party (such consent not to be unreasonably withheld or delayed).
+Neither party may assign, transfer, mortgage, charge, subcontract, delegate, declare a trust over, or deal in any other manner with any of its rights and obligations under this agreement without the prior written consent of the other party, which shall not be unreasonably withheld or delayed.

 Confidentiality

-Each party undertakes that it shall not at any time disclose to any person any confidential information concerning the business, assets, affairs, customers, clients or suppliers of the other party, except as permitted by clause 3.4(b).
+Each party shall not disclose to any person any confidential information concerning the business, assets, affairs, customers, clients, or suppliers of the other party, except as permitted by this clause.

 Each party may disclose the other party's confidential information:

-to its employees, officers, representatives, contractors, subcontractors or advisers who need to know such information for the purposes of exercising the party's rights or carrying out its obligations under or in connection with this agreement.
-Each party shall ensure that its employees, officers, representatives, contractors, subcontractors or advisers to whom it discloses the other party's confidential information comply with this clause 3.4; and
+To its employees, officers, representatives, contractors, subcontractors, or advisers who need to know such information for the purposes of exercising the party's rights or fulfilling its obligations under this agreement.
+Each party shall ensure that these recipients comply with this clause.

-as may be required by law, a court of competent jurisdiction or any governmental or regulatory authority.
+As required by law, a court of competent jurisdiction, or any governmental or regulatory authority.

-No party may use any other party's confidential information for any purpose other than to exercise its rights and perform its obligations under or in connection with this agreement.
+No party may use the other party's confidential information for any purpose other than exercising its rights and performing its obligations under this agreement.

 Announcements

-No party shall make, or permit any person to make, any public announcement concerning the existence, subject matter or terms of this agreement, the wider transactions contemplated by it, or the relationship between the parties, without the prior written consent of the other parties, except as required by law, any governmental or regulatory authority (including, without limitation, any relevant securities exchange), any court or other authority of competent jurisdiction.
+No party shall make any public announcement regarding this agreement or the relationship between the parties without the prior written consent of the other parties, except as required by law, governmental or regulatory authority, or any court of competent jurisdiction.

-Entire agreement
+Entire Agreement

 This agreement constitutes the entire agreement between the parties.

-Each party acknowledges that in entering into this agreement it does not rely on any statement, representation, assurance or warranty (whether made innocently or negligently) that is not set out in this agreement.
+Each party acknowledges that it does not rely on any statement, representation, assurance, or warranty not set out in this agreement.

-Each party agrees that it has no claim for innocent or negligent misrepresentation or negligent misstatement based on any statement in this agreement.
+Each party agrees that it has no claim for misrepresentation or misstatement based on any statement in this agreement.

 Variation

-No variation of this agreement shall be effective unless it is in writing and signed by the parties (or their authorised representatives).
+No variation of this agreement is effective unless it is in writing and signed by both parties (or their authorized representatives).

 Waiver